SiteScore™ & PowerMap™

 Usable acreage for AI campus buildout.
 AI data center campuses targeting 500 MW+ draw typically require 500–2,000 acres including setbacks, cooling infrastructure, and expansion land.
 Parcels with ≥1,000 usable acres score maximum.
 Smaller parcels (<200 acres) score 0 unless adjacent acquisition is highly feasible.

+External enablers and execution risks — the policy environment determines velocity.
 Evaluates the regulatory, legislative, and institutional conditions that determine how quickly and at what risk a site can be developed and financed.
 This domain captures the difference between states actively competing for nuclear-adjacent AI infrastructure and states where regulatory friction adds years and capital to development timelines.

 Whether the state has enacted pro-nuclear legislation, established nuclear development incentive programs, or created regulatory fast-track pathways for nuclear-adjacent infrastructure.
 Illinois, Pennsylvania, South Carolina, and Georgia score highest.
 States with nuclear moratoria or hostile utility commissions score 0–2.